 Our farmhouse is a 1930’s cottage style farmhouse, in central Virginia.

-Mr. Cottage is the down to earth smart business-oriented mind.
+Mr. Red Dirt is the down to earth smart business-oriented mind.
 Me – I’m the head in the clouds, day-dreamer.

 For over twenty years, I dedicated my time to animal rescue – cats and dogs.
 Never, did I think that would include chickens but I’m happy to say we have several that we brought here and gave a second chance.
 That has been very rewarding.

 My purple studio where I create art sits under the shade of an old pecan tree at the back of our property.
-Although in recent years my art has taken a bit of a back seat while I have been recovering from a head, neck and shoulder injury and subsequent surgery.
-I love creating, and I guess I always will, in some shape or form.
+Although in recent years my art has taken a bit of a back seat while I have been recovering from a head, neck, and shoulder injury, and subsequent surgery.
+I love creating, and I am pretty sure I always will, in some shape or form.

-I run a small roadside farm stand on our property, selling fresh eggs and flowers and handmade goods.
+I run a small roadside farm stand and art wagon on our property, selling fresh eggs and flowers and my paintings and other items I make.

 Here I share stories and photos of my life and the things I cook and make, but this is not a how-to or a DYI, kind of blog.
 It is more like a letter written to a friend.